 - Benefits and Potential Risks of Wearing Sunscreen

-SPF is a measure of how much UV radiation is required to burn your protected skin as compared to the amount required by UV rays to burn your unprotected skin.
+SPF or Sun Protection Factor is a measure of how much UV radiation is required to burn your protected skin as compared to the amount required by UV rays to burn your unprotected skin.

 For example, if you apply an SPF 30, it will protect your skin until it is exposed to 30 times more UVB radiation than that is required to burn unprotected skin.(1)